mariocrrt/COVID_Tracker/README.md

 ### REST API + PostgreSQL

-Saving data on a PostgreSQL Database, and display it on a RESTful API built with Flask.
+Saving data on a PostgreSQL Database, and displaying it on a RESTful API built with Flask.

 ### CI/CD